 Questions?
 Call us!

 If you have not taken the proper deductions in past years, we can amend your prior year returns for the past three years, and request an additional refund.
-The open years until April 15th of 2019 are 2015, 2016 and 2017.
-After April 15th of 2019, 2015 will close and no further refunds can be requested!
+The open years until April 15th of 2021 are 2017, 2018 and 2019.
+After April 15th of 2021, 2017 will close and no further refunds can be requested!
 So if you need to amend 2017…send it in as soon as possible to avoid losing any return due.

 For us to Amend a prior year return we need the following: